-- Plastic mouthpiece to prevent clenching or grinding.
+- A plastic mouthpiece to prevent clenching or grinding

-Your bite, or the way your jaw sits, is usually causing the TMJ pain.
+Your bite, or the way your jaw sits, is usually what is causing your TMJ pain.
 If we can change the bite, we reduce the excess strain on the surrounding muscles.
 If we can get the jaw joints to function efficiently, your symptoms should disappear.

 There is no one solution that is right for all cases.
 The best treatment for you will depend on your symptoms, your smile, and your jaw.
 The only way to tackle TMJ disorder is with an experienced professional.

 To schedule your free consultation, call our office today.
 We will help you get out of pain as quickly as possible!